 What diagram illustrates the link between objectives, strategies, risks, and KRIs?

 The diagram below from the COSO research paper Developing Key Risk Indicators to Strengthen Enterprise Risk Management helps depict the link from objectives to strategies to risks to KRIs.
-We will discuss more in the next blog, Part II.
+This model works best when organizations maintain proper data discovery and strong security framework supported by supply-chain security monitoring.

 GRC Insights That Matter